BAA 604

 Honor Code

 Mercer University Atlanta expects each and every student to maintain the highest principles of academic honesty and integrity.
 Violations of academic honesty represent a breach of the University's expectations and will be regarded as a serious matter.
+Violations include, but are not limited to, plagiarism, cheating, lying, and stealing.

 All work on tests must be your own.
 Any inappropriate copying or collaboration on any test will result in a grade of 'F' for the course.